MIDUN2306/Billing-Application/PETTY_CASH_IMPLEMENTATION.md

 # Petty Cash Feature Implementation

 ## Overview
-A new "Petty Cash" module has been successfully implemented to track petty cash disbursements in the Tea Boys POS system.
+A new "Petty Cash" module has been successfully implemented to track petty cash disbursements in the DISA Info Tech system.

 ## What Was Implemented